How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 Dog Eye Infection Symptoms

-Eye infections are generally pretty bothersome for your dog.
+Eye infections are generally bothersome for your dog.
 Because of this, they’ll give you some fairly obvious signs that something’s awry.

 Some common symptoms of a dog eye infection include: